Disentangling the Generalized Double Semion Model: GDS Model and Its Dual

 \subsection{Duality}

 Informally, duality means that, rather than considering a theory of closed fluctuating $(d-1)$-cycles, we regard these $(d-1)$-cycles as bounding some spin configuration, i.e., in the trivial homology sector of the GDS, we write the cycle as a boundary of some $d$-chain.
 Then, we define a theory of these fluctuating spins.
-Formally, duality is defined as an isomorphism between two algebras.
-Duality can be defined for an arbitrary group $G$, but for this subsection we consider the specific case $G=\ZZ_2$.
+Formally, duality is defined as an isomorphism between two algebras; physically it is the inverse process to gauging.
+Duality can be defined for an arbitrary group $G$, but for this subsection we consider a tailored construction for $G=\ZZ_2$.

-Consider a system of qubits identified with $d$-cells of some generic cell complex. \footnote{ so that the Poincar\'e dual (Delaunay) is a simplicial complex. } Let algebra ${\mathcal A}$ be generated by $Z_c Z_d$ and by $X_c$ where $c,d$ label $d$-cells, i.e., the algebra generated by even products of Pauli $Z$ operators and by arbitrary products of Pauli $X$ operators.
+Consider a system of qubits identified with $d$-cells of some generic finite cell complex, referred to as the \emph{primal} complex in this subsection. \footnote{ so that the Poincar\'e dual (Delaunay) is a simplicial complex. } We require that the topological space underlying the complex be connected.
+Let algebra~$\mathcal A$ be generated by $Z_c Z_d$ and by $X_c$ where $c,d$ label $d$-cells, i.e., the algebra generated by even products of Pauli $Z$ operators and by arbitrary products of Pauli $X$ operators.
 Now consider a different system of qubits identified with $(d-1)$-cells of the complex.
-Let ${\mathcal B}$ be the algebra of operators acting on the qubits on the $(d-1)$-cells $f$ generated by operators $Z_f$ and $\prod_{ \text{$(d-1)$ cells $f \in \partial c$} } X_f$.
-Let ${\mathcal B}^+$ be the subalgebra of ${\mathcal B}$ such that the product of $Z_e$ around any 1-cycle on the dual cellulation is equal to $+1$.
-(Formally, one should factor out $\mathcal B$ by a two-sided ideal.)
-We define the duality by a map between $\mathcal A$ and $\mathcal B^+$ by
+Let $\mathcal B^+$ be the algebra of operators acting on the qubits on the $(d-1)$-cells, generated by operators $Z_f$ for any $(d-1)$-cell $f$ and $\prod_{ \text{$(d-1)$ cells }f \in \partial c} X_f$ for any $d$-cell $c$.
+Let $\mathcal B = \mathcal B^+/ \mathcal J$ be the quotient algebra of $\mathcal B^+$ by the relation that given any $1$-cycle on the dual complex, the product of $Z_{e'}$ over that cycle ($e'$ is a $(d-1)$-cell in the primal cellulation) be equal to $+1$.
+If the dual complex has trivial first homology, the two-sided ideal $\mathcal J$ of relations is generated by $-I + \prod_{(d-1)\text{-cells }f~:~ g \in \partial f} Z_f$ for arbitrary $(d-2)$-cell $g$ of the primal complex.